Best movies on Netflix UK to watch right now (October 2020) - TheNewsTrace

 David Attenborough: a Life on Our Planet (2020)

-Iconic broadcaster Sir David Attenborough has launched his most private documentary to date, reflecting on his unbelievable profession touring the planet and seeing the wonders that nature has to supply.
-However there’s an pressing message to the piece: drastic motion is required if the human race is to keep away from local weather catastrophe.

-This feature-length documentary movie reveals simply how a lot harm environments around the globe have endured lately, whereas additionally providing clever concepts for a way we are able to work with nature, moderately than towards it.
+This feature-length documentary movie reveals simply how a lot harm environments around the globe have endured lately, whereas additionally providing clever concepts for the way we will work with nature, slightly than towards it.
 Important viewing from one of many all-time greats.

 Watch on Netflix